The four dimensional Yang--Mills partition function in the vicinity of the vacuum: Some quadratic and quartic Gau ian integrals

-In this preliminary section we recall the evaluation of the well-known Gaussian and a less-known certain non-Gaussian integral in finite dimensions; these considerations then allow us to formally generalize these integrals to infinite dimensions which is the relevant case for quantum field theory.
+In this preliminary section we recall the computation of the well-known quadratic Gau\ss ian and a less-known quartic Gau\ss ian integral in finite dimensions; these considerations then allow us to formally generalize these integrals to infinite dimensions which is the relevant case for quantum field theory.